Image credit: Christine Barrat

 Individual lessons 4 times a week (In person in Bruton: Weds 10am, 12pm, Sat 10am, 12pm)

-As someone who’s been taught to push harder all my life, I find the practice of Feldenkrais transformative.
+I find the practice of Feldenkrais transformative.
 It helps me reevaluate my striving tendencies and intrigues me so much I studied to become an instructor of doing less.

-“The aim [of the Feldenkrais Method] is a person that is organised to move with minimum effort and maximum efficiency, not through muscular strength, but through increased consciousness of how movement works.”
+““The aim [of the Feldenkrais Method] is a person that is organised to move with minimum effort and maximum efficiency, not through muscular strength, but through increased consciousness of how movement works.””

 What if, as Moshe Feldenkrais advises, we don’t push ourselves to the end of our range?
 What if we allow some slack in the elastic band of our capacity?
 What will emerge in the space, if we decline to fill it?
 Will we just melt into a slump of inaction?
 Or will we have more options, better ideas, clearer strategies, more patience in our relationships?